Patent Prosecution and Defeating Abstractness: Minimizing the Risk of Sect. 101 Rejection

 Lessons From Recent Federal Circuit Court Decisions

-This CLE webinar will examine recent Federal Circuit decisions on patent eligibility for software.
+This CLE course will examine recent Federal Circuit decisions on patent eligibility for software.
 The panel will discuss the Court’s different approaches and offer best practices for demonstrating patent eligibility.

 - Approaches to defeat abstractness